adv100500/FlashLoanCommodityTradeFinance/README.md

 10) Factoring provider transfers the funds to trader's contract.
 11) Trader's contract repays the flash loan plus interest.
 12) Trader's contract transfers profits to trader's account.

+**Advantage of flash loans for the flash loan bank:**
+1) Due to atomicity (https://en.wikipedia.org/wiki/Atomicity_(database_systems)) of blockchain transaction, flash loan bank is able to provide a completely uncollateralized flash loan and is not exposed to the credit risk of the borrower.
+In other words, should something go wrong during the transaction (supplier does not send the tokenized goods, off-taker does not send the required funds, etc...), the transaction will be reverted to its initial state.